Exercises for Older Surfers: How to Stay Fit and Keep Catching Waves

 kettlebells, kettlebell training, kettlebell trainer

-While strength and balance are often highlighted, flexibility is the unsung hero that ensures fluidity in movements and reduces the risk of injury.
+While strength and balance are often highlighted, flexibility will ensures fluidity in movements and reduces the risk of injury.

 Incorporating athletic stretches pre-surf and yoga routines can keep you limber and wave-ready.